rishav1606/CS636_Roadrunner/CS636-README.md

 This repository is a fork of the original RoadRunner implementation available at `https://github.com/stephenfreund/RoadRunner`.

-**NOTE**: This document *augments* instructions that are already provided by the unmodified RoadRunner framework.
-Check `README-RoadRunner.txt`, `INSTALL.txt`, and run `rrrun -help`.
+This document _augments_ instructions that are already provided by the unmodified RoadRunner framework.
+Check `RoadRunner-README.txt`, `INSTALL.txt`, and run `rrrun -help`.

 ## Invocation Examples

-RoadRunner currently supports only till Java 1.8.
+RoadRunner officially supports only till Java 1.8.
+I have not tested more recent Java versions, it is possible they work with RoadRunner.

-In the following, I assume that the path to the RoadRunner directory is given by $RR_HOME.
+In the following, I assume that the path to the RoadRunner directory is given by `$RR_HOME`.
 All instructions are relative to `$RR_HOME`, i.e., `cd $RR_HOME`.

-+ Build: `ant`
+- Build: `ant` or `ant build`

-+ Clean: `ant clean`
+- Clean: `ant clean`

-+ Export RoadRunner binary paths: `source msetup`.
+- Export RoadRunner binary paths: `source msetup`.
 Do this once for every terminal invocation.

 You might want to change the value of `-Xmx` and `availbleProcessors` in the `msetup` script depending on your system configuration.

-+ Run FastTrack with microbenchmarks: `javac test/Test.java; rrrun -tool=FT2 -field=FINE -array=FINE -noTidGC test.Test`
+- Run FastTrack with microbenchmarks: `javac test/Test.java; rrrun -tool=FT2 -field=FINE -array=FINE -noTidGC test.Test`

-    It should be possible to create standalone examples like `test/Test.java` and run RoadRunner analyses on them.
+I strongly recommend that you create your own examples like `test/Test.java` and run RoadRunner analyses on them.

 ## Benchmarks

-RoadRunner currently supports a subset of popular Java benchmarks like Java Grande and [DaCapo](http://dacapobench.org).
+RoadRunner supports a subset of popular Java benchmarks like [Java Grande](https://ieeexplore.ieee.org/document/1592782) and [DaCapo](http://dacapobench.org).
 The following benchmarks should work with RoadRunner.

     avrora
     batik